DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 CPUs, MCUs integrates a processor, memory, and peripherals into a single chip.
 Thus, enabling efficient and autonomous operation in constrained environments.
-Various development frameworks and tools are available for programming MCUs, including the Arduino Framework, raw C++ and manufacturer specific SDKs. among others.
+Various development frameworks and tools are available for programming MCUs, including the Arduino Framework, manufacturer specific SDKs and raw C++, among others.
 Each framework presents different trade-offs in terms of performance overhead, efficiency and ease of development.